Mont Saint Michel Abbey, 2

 Questions

 Abbey.
-The Mont Saint Michel is situation in the middle of France.
+The Mont Saint Michel is situated in the middle of France, near mountains.
 True or false?

 Church.
 Was the Mont Saint Michel originally built as a tourist attraction in the 1800s?
-Was it built strictly as a religious retreat?
+Was it built strictly as a religious center?

 Monastery.
 About thirty thousand people live on the island of Mont Saint Michel.
 Is this right or wrong?
 Is the town of Mont Saint Michel bare and deserted?

 Cathedral.
-Are the most popular, iconic foods on the island crepe and croissants?
+Are the most popular, iconic foods on the island crepes and croissants?

 Palace.
 Did the English build Mont Saint Michel?
 Was Mont Saint Michel named after a queen or general?
 What’s on top of the abbey?